Courts of Scotland: Court of the Lord Lyon

 The Court of the Lord Lyon, the standing court of heraldry and genealogy, is responsible for civil and criminal enforcement of armorial bearings and the right to use certain titles.
 It is headed by the Lord Lyon, who is King of Arms and senior herald for Scotland.

 Lands Valuation Appeal Court

-The Lands Valuation Appeal Court is a Scottish civil court, composed of 3 Court of Session judges, and established under Section 7 of the Valuation of Lands (Scotland) Amendment Act 1879.
+The Lands Valuation Appeal Court is a Scottish civil court, composed of three Court of Session judges, and established under section 7 of the Valuation of Lands (Scotland) Amendment Act 1879.
 It hears cases where the decision of a local Valuation Appeal Committee is disputed.
-The Senators who make up the Lands Valuation Appeal Court was specified in 2013 by the Act of Sederunt (Lands Valuation Appeal Court) 2013, which has both Lord Carloway (Lord President) and Lady Dorrian (Lord Justice Clerk) as members with a further four Senators specified.
+The senators who make up the Lands Valuation Appeal Court were specified in 2013 by the Act of Sederunt (Lands Valuation Appeal Court) 2013, which has both Lord Carloway (Lord President) and Lady Dorrian (Lord Justice Clerk) as members with a further four senators specified.

 Scottish Land Court

 The Scottish Land Court has jurisdiction over disputes involving agricultural tenancies and crofting rights.